technofish-au/terraform-provider-nsx-intervlan-routing/docs/data-sources/segment_port.md

 - `allocate_addresses` (String) Indicate how IP will be allocated for the port.
 - `context_id` (String) Attachment UUID of the PARENT port.
 Only required when type is CHILD.
 - `id` (String) VIF UUID in NSX.
 Required if type is PARENT.
-- `traffic_tag` (String) VLAN ID to tag traffic with.
+- `traffic_tag` (Number) VLAN ID to tag traffic with.
 Only required when type is CHILD.
 - `type` (String) Type of attachment.
 Case sensitive.
 Can be either PARENT or CHILD.